mitchconquer/videocards/README.md

 - [X] Empty `pkg` directory after creating apkg
 - [X] Create `pkg` directory if it doesn't already exist
 - [ ] Improve time manipulation by creating utility methods to convert times to objects and back
+- [ ] Convert video to MP3 before cutting it up will save memory?

 ### Features